This post was co-authored with Logan Chipkin.

 No more than biological evolution needs some blueprint before bringing complex, seemingly-designed structures into reality.

 It is impossible for a single person or company to know the problem-situation of millions or billions of other people.
 An economy is unplanned—objective prices emerge from the local interactions of countless individuals in various problem-situations.
 No one can determine what a price of some good ‘should be’, and when they try, shortages and inefficiencies result.
-Similarly, the very processes by which goods and services are created from raw materials is often global in complexity, counterintuitive, and such that no single person knows the entire process (See I, Pencil by Leonard Read).
+Similarly, the very process by which goods and services are created from raw materials is often global in complexity, counterintuitive, and such that no single person knows the entire process (See I, Pencil by Leonard Read).

 Certainly not by initiating exploitation in the first place, which is what governments do when they acquire revenue coercively.